eveilyeverafter/HMMancestry/README.md

 individually barcoded and sequenced spore are estimated from the parental snps using a mapping program like bowtie2 or bwa.
 These read counts are used in fbgenotyper to estimate recombination hotspots, average length of a gene conversion tracts, and more.

+3) Diploid data with read counts for alternative snps.
+This is the newest part of fbgenotyper and is the part that is under the most development currently.
+Stay tuned for updates.

 To build: